Spectral upper bound on the quantum k-independence number of a graph: Abstract

 \section{Abstract}

 {A well known upper bound for the independence number $\alpha(G)$ of a graph $G$, due to Cvetkovi\'{c}, is that

 where $(n^+, n^0, n^-)$ is the inertia of $G$.
 We prove that this bound is also an upper bound for the quantum independence number $\alpha_q$(G), where $\alpha_q(G) \ge \alpha(G)$ and for some graphs $\alpha_q(G) \gg \alpha(G)$.
-We identify numerous graphs for which $\alpha(G) = \alpha_q(G)$ and demonstrate that there are graphs for which the above bound is not exact with any Hermitian weight matrix, for $\alpha(G)$ and $\alpha_q(G)$.
-Moreover, we show this result in the more general context of spectral bounds for the quantum k-independence number, where the k-independence number is the maximum size of a set of vertices at pairwise distance greater than $k$.}
+We identify numerous graphs for which $\alpha(G) = \alpha_q(G)$, thus increasing the number of graphs for which $\alpha_q$ is known.
+We also demonstrate that there are graphs for which the above bound is not exact with any Hermitian weight matrix, for $\alpha(G)$ and $\alpha_q(G)$.
+Finally, we show this result in the more general context of spectral bounds for the quantum $k$-independence number, where the $k$-independence number is the maximum size of a set of vertices at pairwise distance greater than $k$.}